fdilke/bewl/notes/idris-mazes/idris-mazes.md

-So you have to generate random numbers in the context of a special monad, and use the Effects library to get it to interoperate with all the other monads you have to use for anything that is not strictly functional.
+So you have to generate random numbers in the context of a special monad, and use the Effects library to get it to interoperate with all the other monads you have to use for anything else that is not strictly functional.

 Yes, I know this is why not everyone would want to use languages like Idris.

-Also, it turned out there was a BUG in the run time library which was interacting adversely with the perhaps overcomplicated "Godel numbering scheme for permutations" I had decided to use, which was fun to implement but not, as it turned out, practical.
+Also, it turned out there was a *bug* in the run time library which was interacting adversely with the perhaps overcomplicated "Godel numbering scheme for permutations" I had decided to use, which was fun to implement but not, as it turned out, practical.